• Skip to primary navigation

 A super-fast gourmet recipe!

-All you need to do (apart from cooking the pasta) is chop the olives and melt the Gorgonzola into the milk or cream.
-Then add the olives and some fresh thyme or marjoram to the cheese sauce.
-Finally add the pasta plus some pasta cooking water to the sauce, mix and serve.
+4) Then, add the olives and some fresh thyme or marjoram to the cheese sauce.
+Finally add the cooked al dente pasta plus some starchy pasta cooking water to the sauce, mix over a medium heat and serve immediately.
 So easy and so delicious!

 If you make this recipe I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you!